I’m so happy today to finally be sharing my Upper East Side Guide!

 Things to Do in Upper East Side – Best Coffee Shops

-Sant Ambroeus at Sotheby’s: This is a bit of a hidden gem which is situated on the tenth floor of Sotheby’s on York Avenue.
-I love the scones at Sant Ambroeus and bonus for this location is that there’s a roof terrace!
-Can’t wait to utilize that in the summer.
+Sant Ambroeus at Sotheby’s: This is a bit of a hidden gem which is situated in the lobby of Sotheby’s on York Avenue.
+I love the scones at Sant Ambroeus and they have a nice lunch menu as well!

 Birch: Super tiny, just a great place to pop in for a to-go cup.
 They have a great iced chai!